webbrandon/base/README.md

 # ![base](docs/image/base.png)

-This is a rust language baseline for creating a clean CLI interface with robust feature capabilities for a variety of use cases.
+This is a rust language baseline for creating a CLI interface with robust features for a variety of use cases.
 Please feel free to clone and use it for your own development.

 **Current features provided in base.**
 - StructOpt menu module